nlhn/flashlingo/README.md

 #### Description:
 A simple flashcard web application built on Flask using Python, SQL, HTML, CSS, and Bootstrap.
-User can automatically generate e-flashcards from dictionary lookups (current version only supports English-English flashcards).
+User can automatically generate e-flashcards from dictionary lookups (the current version only supports English-English flashcards).

 #### Features:
 - Add, remove, or edit a flashcard set
 - Create a flashcard manually or automatically from dictionary lookup (English words and phrases only)
-- Review a set with the option to randomize the cards.
+- Review flashcards with the option to shuffle the cards.

 #### What's Included in the Directory:
 The directory includes two folders and three files.